busy4me/busybox/docs/reference/initiv.md

 # initiv - Installation and Bootstrap Script

-Main installation and bootstrap script for BusyBox project.
+Main installation and bootstrap script for BusyBox 🤖 by busy4me ™️ project.

 ## Synopsis